Whitepaper

 Module Deep Dives

-Each module's key metrics, classification, and spatial findings: deforestation trends, fire density, soil profiles, biodiversity priority, and more.
+Each module's key metrics, classification, evidence scope, and spatial findings: deforestation trends, fire density, soil profiles, Species Habitat Index pressure, and more.

 TNFD Disclosure Matrix

-A clear mapping of which indicators support each TNFD disclosure area, with supported, needs-review, and missing states carried into the report and PDF export.
+A clear mapping of which indicators support each TNFD disclosure area, with supported, needs-review, missing, module-version, and refresh states carried into the report and PDF export.

 Integrity